kbrsh/moon/src/docs/overview.md

 #### What is Moon?

 Moon is a minimal, blazing fast library for building user interfaces.
+It combines the positive aspects of popular libraries into one small package.
 It's super lightweight, and includes advanced optimizations to ensure fast render times.
-It's easy to learn, whether you come from Vue, Angular, React, Ractive, Mithril, or Vanilla.
+The API is small and intuitive, while still remaining powerful.

 For example, here is the minified + gzipped size for popular libraries compared to Moon (less is better):